-That is the name given to the treasure-laden wreck of the Merchant Royal, which sank somewhere in the sea off Land's End, Cornwall, on September 23rd, 1641.
-In the 375 years since then, treasure hunters have searched for the wreck and its contents, rumoured to be worth hundreds of millions of pounds in today's money.
+That’s the name given to the treasure-laden wreck of the Merchant Royal, which sank somewhere in the sea off Land’s End, Cornwall, on September 23rd, 1641.
+In the 379 years since then, treasure hunters have searched for the wreck and its contents, rumoured to be worth more than a billion pounds in today’s money.

 Built in London’s Deptford Dockyard in 1627, the Merchant Royal spent its last three years afloat as a merchant ship trading with Spanish colonies in the West Indies.
 With England and Spain for once at peace with each other, it was a prosperous trade for the wealthy merchants who operated the ship and her sister-ship, the Dover Merchant.